trolit/Patchron/README.md

 # Detective Pepega

-> A GitHub App built with [Probot](https://github.com/probot/probot) which is meant to help in maintaining development conventions by performing first PR code review and leaving suggestions before another member performs manual CR.
-It is based on pure patches received from opened pull requests.
-Therefore, some review comments might not be accurate, but still, those are edge cases (e.g. patch which is fragment of multi-line string or differentiating interpolated code from raw string).
+> A GitHub App built with [Probot](https://github.com/probot/probot) which is meant to help in maintaining development conventions by performing early pull request code review.
+CR is based on patches that contain limited number of information from modified files.
+Due to this, some review comments might not be accurate, but still, those are edge cases (e.g. patch which is fragment of multi-line string or differentiating interpolated code from raw string) which can be ignored when reviewed by PR owner.

 ## Setup